🛎️ High demand! Book your tuktuk now 🛺

 24. Bellagio Casino – 03, 430 R. A. De Mel Mawatha, Colombo

-Bellagio Colombo, established in 1998 is Sri Lanka’s premier casino and a leading nightlife spot & gaming arena situated in Sri Lanka’s capital.
-The casino hosts a range of games, events, promotions throughout the year and pays the highest winning percentage in the world!
+Established in 1998, Bellagio Colombo is Sri Lanka’s premier casino and a leading nightlife spot in the capital.
+The casino hosts a range of games, events, and promotions throughout the year and, notably, pays the highest winning percentage in the world.

 25. Royal Colombo Golf club – Model farm Rd, Colombo

 The Royal Colombo Golf Club is the oldest golf club in Sri Lanka.
-Established in 1880, it is located in the capital city of Colombo at The Ridgeway Links also known as the Anderson Golf Course.
-It is home to the Sri Lanka Golf Union, the governing body of Golf in Sri Lanka, and maintains links with the Royal and Ancient Golf Club of St. Andrews in Scotland.
+Established in 1880, it is located in the capital city at The Ridgeway Links, also known as the Anderson Golf Course.
+It is home to the Sri Lanka Golf Union and maintains links with the Royal and Ancient Golf Club of St. Andrews in Scotland.

 26. Old Parliament Building

-The Old Parliament Building is the building that houses the Presidential Secretariat of Sri Lanka.
-Situated in the Colombo fort area facing the sea, it is in close proximity to the President’s House, Colombo, and adjacent to the General Treasury Building.
-The building housed the island’s legislature for 53 years until the new parliamentary complex was opened at Sri Jayewardenepura in 1983.
+The Old Parliament Building houses the Presidential Secretariat of Sri Lanka.
+Situated in the Colombo fort area facing the sea, it is close to the President’s House and adjacent to the General Treasury Building.
+For 53 years, the building housed the island’s legislature until the new parliamentary complex opened at Sri Jayewardenepura in 1983.

 27. Grand Oriental Hotel – 2 York St, Colombo 02